2016–17 Oklahoma City Thunder season

 The 2016–17 Oklahoma City Thunder season was the 9th season of the franchise in Oklahoma City and the 51st in the National Basketball Association (NBA).
-On the April 9, Russell Westbrook broke the record of Oscar Robertson of most triple-doubles in a season with 42.
+On April 9th, Russell Westbrook broke Oscar Robertson's record for most triple-doubles in a season with 42.
 Westbrook would go on to be named the League's MVP in June.

 The Thunder would finish the regular season with a 47–35 record, securing the 6th seed.
 In the playoffs, they faced off against the Houston Rockets in the First Round, in which they lost in five games.

 This was the Thunder's first season since 2007–08 without Kevin Durant, as he left the Thunder and signed with the Golden State Warriors.

 Previous season

 The Thunder finished the 2015–16 season 55–27 to finish in first place in the Northwest Division, third in the Western Conference and qualified for the playoffs.
 Last season featured the Thunder making their fourth conference finals appearance since relocating to Oklahoma City before falling to the Golden State Warriors after leading the series 3–1.